danog/MadelineProto/docs/TD_docs/methods/getChatHistory.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Returns messages in a chat.
-Automatically calls openChat.
 Returns result in reverse chronological order, i.e. in order of decreasing message.message_id.
 Offline request if only_local is true

 ### Params: